 6. The operation of wells, treatment plant and high service pumps are automatically controlled by an Allen Bradley Programmable Logic Controller (PLC) and a Supervisory Control And Data Acquisition (SCADA) computer.
-The PLC coupled with the SCADA system enables the operators to run the treat-
+The PLC coupled with the SCADA system enables the operators to run the treatment plant directly from the control room.